Implicit transaction costs and the fundamental theorems of asset pricing: Self-financing portfolio

 \section{Self-financing portfolio}

-The aim of this appendix is to derive the continuous version of Equation (\ref{port}) for every $t\in[0,T]$.
+The aim of this appendix is to derive the continuous version of Eq. (\ref{port}) for every $t\in[0,T]$.
 Let $\sigma_{n}: 0=\tau_{0}^n\leq\tau_{1}^n\leq...\leq \tau_{i_n}^n =t$ be a sequence of random partitions tending to the identity.
-Take the first and the second sum of Equation (\ref{port}), and evaluate these as $n\rightarrow \infty$.
+Take the first and the third sum of Eq. (\ref{port}), and evaluate these as $n\rightarrow \infty$.
 As it is easily seen, these are just It\'o integrals.
-With regards to the other terms, we will prove in detail the convergence of the third and the fourth sum.
-The other terms can be derived in a similar fashion.
+The second result follows by Definition \ref{tradin} and Assumption \ref{mid}.

+With regards to the other terms, the proof follows the pattern of that given for Theorem A.3 in \c{C}etin \textit{et al.} (2004).
+Before we begin this proof, let us recall an important lemma which in our case holds for all jumps of $Z^1$ since by assumption $Z^1$ has finitely many jumps. \begin{lemma} Let $f$ be a c\'adl\'ag (c\'agl\'ad) function on $[a,b]$.
+Define $J^{f}_{\epsilon}=\{y\in[a,b]: |f(y+) - f(y-)|>\epsilon\}$.
+Then, $J^{f}_{\epsilon}$ is finite for every $\epsilon>0$. \end{lemma} \begin{proof} See, for example, Folland (1999). \end{proof} For the sake of simplicity and to save space, we will often denote